Usage guide: Adobe Acrobat licensing

 Next, you can use the "Drill down to users" menu option to get a list of the users who last logged in on those devices.

-Using this list, you can target an "Adobe software usage assessment" campaign to ask selected users whether they are using the advanced features of the Pro version of that application or if they are ready to downgrade to the Standard version.
+Using this list, you can target an "Adobe software usage assessment" campaign to ask selected users whether they are using the advanced features of that application's Pro version or ready to downgrade to the Standard version.

 Based on user feedback, you can decide who needs the advanced features of the Pro edition of this software and who can downgrade the application to the Standard edition to reduce costs and not affect user productivity.